esther-deba/School-project/README.md

 # School-project
-# I have some problems with the command git push so this forlder containes just the components of the first page of detinations
+ I have some problems with the command git push so this folder containes just the components of the first page of detinations